Journal of Innovative Agriculture, Volume 9, Issue 2 : 28-41 . Doi : 10.37446/jinagri/rsa/9.2.2022.28-41

 Namakka, A., Abubakar, I.U., Sadiq, I.A., Sherifai, A.I., Hassan, A.H. & Hussaini, Y. (2009).
 Effects of varying sowing date and nitrogen levels on growth of two extra-early Maize (Zea mays L.) varieties in Sudan Savannah of Nigeria.
 Journal of Agricultural Research and Policies, 1(1), 30 - 34.

-Olaniyan A. B. (2011).
-Effects of progressive reduction of density and nitrogen fertilizer on the performance of maize genotypes in south western Nigeria.
-PhD Thesis.
-University of Ibadan.
-217pp.
+Olaniyan, A. B. (2011).
+Effects of progressive reduction of density and nitrogen fertilizer on the performance of maize genotypes in south western Nigeria (Doctoral dissertation, University of Ibadan).

 Olowoboko, T. B., Onasanya, O. O., Salami, O. T., & Azeez, J. O. (2017).
 Growth and Uptake in Maize as Influenced by NPK Fertilizer in Green House Experiment.
 International Journal of Plant & Soil Science, 17(3), 1 - 10.